The History of Land Rover

 After WWII, demand for military vehicles dropped, so the Rover company changed its tactics and focused on utilitarian agricultural SUVs.
 In the 1970s, Land Rover branched out again and the more upmarket Range Rover was released, followed by the mid-range Land Rover Discovery and the entry level Land Rover Freelander in 1989 and 1997.
 The marque now includes two models of Discovery, four Range Rovers (Range Rover, Range Rover Sport, Range Rover Evoque and Range Rover Velar) as well two Defender models.

 The Land Rover Discovery, affectionately referred to as a ‘Disco’, hails back to the late 1980s and is the largest of the Land Rover models.
-With its comfortable, quiet drive and luxury interiors, it is still capable of getting its wheels muddy.
+With its comfortable, quiet drive and luxury interior, it is still capable of getting its wheels muddy.
 The Disco’s sister, the Land Rover Discovery Sport SUV, puts the emphasis on comfort and road driving whilst still maintaining its ability to take you into the wild.

 The Land Rover Defender, having its roots as a boxy utilitarian 4x4, is now a premium, upmarket model.
 Still boasting its famous off-road credentials, the Land Rover Defender comes in two lengths and with five or seven seats.